ajstarks/openvg/README.md

 # Build and run

-<i>Note that you will need at least 64 Mbytes of GPU RAM:</i>,  you will also need the jpeg library.
+<i>Note that you will need at least 64 Mbytes of GPU RAM:</i>.
+You will also need the jpeg library.
 Install it via:

 	pi@raspberrypi ~ $ apt-get install libjpeg8-dev

-	...
+Next, build the library and test:

 	pi@raspberrypi ~ $ git clone git://github.com/ajstarks/openvg
 	pi@raspberrypi ~ $ cd openvg
 	pi@raspberrypi ~/openvg $ make test